SamS1205/701Project/README.txt

 add_weather_non_random.py:
 Adds the weather data to the data read straight from the original zip file.
 Also does the splitting of the date-time to day and time.

+Each file sets the path to the taxi data folder at the top, make sure to change this.